What Is Depression, and Why Is It More Than Just Being Sad?

 - Ongoing feelings of sadness

-If these symptoms last 2 weeks or longer and cause significant distress or impairment, a person may be experiencing depression.
+If these symptoms last 2 weeks or longer and cause significant disturbance in cognition, emotion regulation, or behavior and distress or disability in social, occupational, or other important activities, impairment, a person may be experiencing depression.

 While depression is not the same for everyone, it’s a mood disorder that affects people of all ages, genders, ethnicities, and walks of life.

 How common is depression?
-According to the WHO, about 264 million people have depression worldwide.
+According to the WHO, about 280 million people have depression worldwide.
 It’s projected that untreated mental health problems — particularly depressive disorders — will be the leading cause of mortality and disability by 2030.
-Suicidal ideation and suicidal behavior can be symptoms of moderate to severe depression.

-There is a lot of misinformation and some myths about depression that prevent people from getting the help they need.
-However, there’s the way out!
-Although no treatment can completely cure this mental health problem, a combination of medication, psychotherapy, self-care, self-compassion, and changes in your lifestyle is the straight path to recovery.
+Sadly, there’s a lot of misinformation and some myths about depression that prevent people from getting the help they need.
+However, there’s a way out!

 It’s easy to overlook the signs and symptoms of depression as a result of the stigma surrounding this mood disorder.
 Some people exhibit no signs at all.

 How to tell if you have depression?
-While you can’t diagnose yourself or someone else with depression without medical supervision, there are some key symptoms and signs that healthcare professionals look out for:
+While you can’t diagnose yourself or someone else without medical supervision, there are some key symptoms and signs that healthcare professionals look out for:

 - Low, depressed mood